 Deet is a strong chemical that when used incorrectly can be damaging.
 If you use the product, please refer to the EPA’s page on deet and how it should be applied.

-I personally have never liked the smell of bug spray.
+I personally have never liked the smell of bug repellent.
 Although I would put it on before hiking or walking in the woods, I always showered as soon as I could to get the stench off.
 At Mosquito Squad, we do not provide topical mosquito control or repellent, but instead protect against mosquitoes by treating vegetation.
-Our spray kills mosquitoes on contact and continues to protect for up to 21 days.
-We do suggest applying some kind of bug spray to the body when spending times in untreated areas, but it’s not needed in your Mosquito Squad protected yard.
+Our mist kills mosquitoes on contact and continues to protect for up to 21 days.
+We do suggest applying some kind of bug repellent to the body when spending times in untreated areas, but it’s not needed in your Mosquito Squad protected yard.

 While we can’t guarantee that you will never see a mosquito on your property, we do guarantee your satisfaction with our service.
 If you aren’t happy with the reduction in your mosquito population, Mosquito Squad is happy to come out and respray your property.
 Contact your local office to schedule your first application.